Climbing two hills is faster than one: collective barrier-crossing by colloids driven through a microchannel: Discussion

-The sensitivity of the resistance to the barrier separation and microscopic particle interactions provide a method to tailor and control flow through channels \cite{lindner_schimanskygeier_prl2002,gernert_klapp_pre2015,carusela_rubi_jcp2017} or porous media \cite{spanner_franosch_prl2016}.
-Interestingly, {\it geometric} obstacles have similarly been shown to enhance flow \cite{alonso2012bottlenecks}, as applied in e.g. the design of emergency exits \cite{tanimoto2010study, shiwakoti2013enhancing}.
-However, in these cases, enhanced flow rate is typically observed when the added obstacle is placed {\it before} the bottleneck, rather than behind it.
+The sensitivity of the resistance to the barrier separation and microscopic particle interactions provide a method to tailor and control the flow of particles through complex environments \cite{lindner_schimanskygeier_prl2002, gernert_klapp_pre2015, carusela_rubi_jcp2017, spanner_franosch_prl2016, shrivastav2019anomalous}.
+Indeed, for colloids driven across disordered energy landscapes \cite{hanes2012colloids, peter2018crossover, stoop2018clogging}, long-range interactions have been shown to dramatically affect clogging behavior \cite{stoop2018clogging}.
+For more periodic energy landscapes, clever choices of the particle interactions and external fields can lead to complex individual or collective dynamics \cite{tierno2016enhanced,mirzaee2020colloidal, loehr2016topological, tierno2009colloidal}, including e.g. an effective negative particle mobility \cite{ros2005brownian}.

-The possibility of mitigating a flow-resisting barrier by placing another barrier behind it might have important implications in microfluidic devices.
-Moreover, the specificity of this approach to relatively long-ranged interactions suggests an opportunity for separating different particle species, or enhanced flow control via external fields modifying the interactions.
-Further applications include the directed transport of strongly charged dust particles in a plasma \cite{Morfill} and congestions in granulates \cite{granulates}, as well as jammed flow situations of colloids \cite{kanehl_stark_prl2017}, or agents through constrictions \cite{Liu_Nagel_Nature}.
-In particular, a jammed situation near an obstacle may be avoided by adding further obstacles.
-An interesting question for future research is whether the effective total resistance could be further tuned by using a combination of three, four, or an infinite number of obstacles \cite{siems_nielaba_pre2015} (forming e.g. a ratchet \cite{Haenggi,evstigneev2009interaction}), or by using barriers of differing heights.
+The mitigation of a flow-resisting barrier by placing another barrier near it might have important implications in the design of microfluidic devices, where clogging can be a major issue \cite{clogging, van2016transition, hidalgo2018flow, marin2018clogging, souzy2020clogging}.
+Moreover, this strategy may also be effective in aiding the flow of particles through geometric constrictions \cite{constriction_paper, brun2019extreme, Liu_Nagel_Nature}, where particles have to pass through a bottleneck rather than over a potential energy barrier.
+In this scenario additional geometric obstacles -- typically placed before the bottleneck -- have already been shown to enhance flow \cite{alonso2012bottlenecks}, as applied in e.g. the design of emergency exits \cite{tanimoto2010study, shiwakoti2013enhancing}.
+Hence, it seems likely that potential energy barriers, e.g. induced by external fields, could accomplish the same thing.
+The specificity of this approach to relatively long-ranged interactions suggests an opportunity for separating different particle species, or enhanced flow control via external fields modifying the interactions or particle motion.
+Further applications include the directed transport of strongly charged dust particles in a plasma \cite{Morfill} and congestion in granulates \cite{granulates}, as well as jammed flow situations of colloids \cite{kanehl_stark_prl2017}.
+An interesting question for future research is whether the effective total resistance could be further tuned by using a combination of three, four, or an infinite number of obstacles \cite{siems_nielaba_pre2015, prakash2020rapid} (forming e.g. a ratchet \cite{Haenggi,evstigneev2009interaction}), barriers of different heights or shapes \cite{chupeau2020optimizing}, time-dependent barriers \cite{abbott2019transport}, or active particles \cite{koumakis2014directed}.

 We gratefully acknowledge funding from the German Research Foundation (DFG) within project LO 418/19-1.
 We thank Arjun Yodh, Laura Filion, and Marco Heinen for helpful discussions.